Meera Shakti Osborne, Sun Shines in the Ends

 Artist and youth worker, Meera Shakti Osborne, collaborated with teenagers from Inspire Walworth to create a vibrant installation now on display at Peckham Rye Market.

-Osbourne’s commission is part of Rye Lane Reconnected a community-led creative programme seeking to support engagement and collaboration between leading social artists, local residents and frontline community groups to collaboratively commission and create artworks for Peckham’s historic and iconic Rye Lane.
+Osborne’s commission is part of Rye Lane Reconnected, a community-led creative programme seeking to support engagement and collaboration between leading social artists, local residents and frontline community groups to collaboratively commission and create artworks for Peckham’s historic and iconic Rye Lane.

 This co-commission was made possible with generous funding and support from Arts Council England, Art Fund, London Borough of Southwark’s Culture Together, Cleaner Greener Safer and Neighbourhoods Fund, United St Saviours, and The Grocers’ Charity.